Tiny Life Consulting

 Corrosion happens, but depending upon the climate, some is more visible than others.

-If you’re near the ocean, a thick layer of corrosion on metal plug prongs can develop quickly and fairly screams for attention.
+If you’re near the ocean, a thick layer of corrosion on metal plug prongs can develop quickly and screams for attention.
 Where I live in Colorado, a dull layer of almost invisible corrosion can also develop rapidly, and can be even more dangerous because it’s barely noticeable.

 Burned RV shore power plug